katzenpost/katzenpost/drafts/client.rst

 The remote Provider sends it's response to Bob's local Provider via the SURB Bob sent.
-In this case the outage happens to not affect Bob's local Provider and therefore Bob increments his sequence number for the next message retrieval:
+In this case, the outage happens to not affect Bob's local Provider and, therefore, Bob increments his sequence number for the next message retrieval:

 .. image:: diagrams/katzenpost_active_correlation6.png
    :alt: diagram 14
    :align: center

-At this point if Bob sends another message retrieval command with the incremented message sequence number then it's game over for Bob because the adversary will known exactly which is Bob's local Provider.
+At this point, if Bob sends another message retrieval command with the incremented message sequence number, then it's game over for Bob because the adversary will known exactly which is Bob's local Provider.
 This attack is rather powerful in that the adversary is essentially performing a search in logarithmic time with respect to the total number